Your guide to foreskin pain and problems

 Applying ice to the area can lessen the swelling.
 Once the swelling has gone down a little, lubricant can then be used to move the foreskin back into position.
 If this doesn’t work, a surgeon may have to cut the foreskin to release it, or an urgent circumcision may be needed.

-More of a penis lump?
-Check out the Penis lumps page for more information.
+Check out the Penis lumps page for more information on lumps the penis.

 A short frenulum (pronounced fren-u-lum, and sometimes called frenulum breve) is where the frenulum of the penis (the band of tissue on the underside of the head of the penis that connects to the foreskin) is too short and restricts the movement of the foreskin, causing pain during sexual intercourse.